SanderTheDragon/sphinx-extensions/docs/codeblockbuttons.rst

        app.add_lexer('raw_html', HtmlLexer)

 The :python:`setup` can be placed in :file:`conf.py`, from here it is possible to add aliases to existing :extern:`Pygments` lexers.
-In this example an alias for the :rst:`HTML` lexer called :rst:`raw_html` was added, which does not have a mapped MIME type.
+In this example an alias for the HTML lexer called :rst:`raw_html` was added, which does not have a mapped MIME type.
 Any code block with :rst:`raw_html` as language will now have the view button show the plain HTML.

 .. code-block:: raw_html